danedmunds/danedmunds.ca/content/post/wait-time-scraping.md

 *If you don't know about [jq it's definitely worth checking out](https://stedolan.github.io/jq/).
 It's a cool command line tool for manipulating JSON*

 Now that I had a script to generate a CSV line I needed a way to run it every 15 minutes so I could grab the latest data.
-I knew cron jobs were a way to run periodic tasks and after some research a setup my own.
+I knew cron jobs were a way to run periodic tasks and after some research I setup my own.

 Run `crontab -e` to add or edit a cron job.